-The table shows that there is no practice/technique that scores positive on all four indicators.
+The table shows that there is no practice/technique that scores positive on all five indicators.
 To reach optimal circularity of CNP a combination of practices and techniques will be required, which address the different components of the manure management chain, i.e. animal feeding, animal housing, manure storage and manure and fertilizer application.
 Overall, we can conclude that already a wide range of techniques and practices to improve nutrient cycling are available and to different extent used in European farming.

 In regions with high livestock densities and manure surpluses the use of manure separation, where possible in combination with anaerobic digestion, can be useful to provide a better balance between demand and supply of nutrients, and reduce the volume of exported manure.
 Incineration and nitrification-denitrification of manure cannot be considered as techniques that fit in circular agriculture.
 Other regions that are more relying on inputs from mineral fertilizers, should try to increase the input of organic matter to the soils and make use of precision fertilization, which currently is mainly used for mineral fertilizer application.
-Mixed farming seems to have a higher nutrient use efficiency, lower emissions and higher and increased levels of soil organic matter compared to specialised farming systems, although available literature is limited.
-Mixed farming is currently mainly practiced in Central Europe.
-Instead of going back to the traditional mixed farming systems, cooperation between livestock and arable farmers in a region can be a good alternative towards improved nutrient cycling, with a more local exchange of feed and manure.
+The environmental benefits of mixed farming systems are limited at farm level, but on regional level the cooperation between livestock and arable farmers can be a good alternative towards improved nutrient cycling, with a more local exchange of feed and manure.
 The solutions developed in Nutri2Cycle should enhance such a collaboration.

-1. Introduction
+Introduction